-The third tranche of a plan which details how Peterborough City Council will look to deliver a balanced budget over the next three financial years was published on Friday, 25 January 2019.
+The first phase of a plan which details how Peterborough City Council will look to deliver a balanced budget over the next three financial years was published on Friday 25 October 2019.

-These proposals contribute towards closing the gap in the council’s budget, which will stands at £20million by 2021/22.
+These proposals contribute towards closing the gap in the council’s budget, which stands at £33million for 2020/21.

 Peterborough is one of the fastest growing cities in the UK, in terms of population growth, and demand for certain services including adult social care, children’s services and school places is rising.
 The council’s total gross budget next year (2019/20) is £440.3m.